aistyler/howto-rxjs/README.md

 # HowTo RxJS(Reactive Extensions For JavaScript)

+RxJS is a library for composing asynchronous and event-based program by using observable sequences.

 ## ECMA Observable

 The `Observable` type can be used to model push-based data sources such as DOM envents, timer intervals, and sockets.